Puppy or adult dog? Find out which dog is right for you!

 Your experience with pet care is one of the most important things when it comes to raising a puppy.
 The efforts needed when raising a little puppy can be complicated and demanding.
 Therefore, first-time pet owners are usually advised to get an adult dog.
 However, if you’re familiar with the basics, and have the confidence and energy to raise a puppy, you should go for it and reap the rewards of having a loyal companion.

 Now that you’re aware about the things to take into account, the decision is yours to make.
 There is no need to worry about adult dogs not being able to bond with you as new owner; you can still bond with them as long as you give them attention, and proper care.

 Author: Jordan Walker

 Jordan is the lead content curator for Coops And Cages as well as a couple of other pet-related blogs.
 His passion for animals is only matched by his love for ‘attempting’ to play the guitar.
-Catch more of him on Google+ or Twitter: @CoopsAndCages.
+Catch more of him on Twitter: @CoopsAndCages.